aimrt.channel

 []

-List of framework-side filters to be loaded for Channel Sub Topic
+List of framework-side filters to be loaded for the Channel Sub Topic

 • backends is an array used to configure various Channel backends.

-• backends[i].type specifies the type of Channel backend.
-AimRT officially provides the local backend, while some plugins may offer additional Channel backend types.
+• backends[i].type is the type of the Channel backend.
+AimRT officially provides the local backend, and some plugins also provide certain Channel backend types.

-• backends[i].options contains initialization parameters passed by AimRT to each Channel backend.
-The configuration format is defined by each Channel backend type.
-Please refer to the corresponding Channel backend type documentation.
+• backends[i].options are the initialization parameters passed by AimRT to each Channel backend.
+The format of this configuration is defined by each Channel backend type; please refer to the documentation of the corresponding Channel backend type.

-• pub_topics_options and sub_topics_options are rule lists that control the Channel backend rules used when publishing or subscribing to messages for each Topic, where:
+• pub_topics_options and sub_topics_options are rule lists used to control the Channel backend rules used by each Topic when publishing or subscribing to messages, where:

-• topic_name represents the Topic name for this rule, configured as a regular expression.
-If a Topic name matches this regular expression, the rule will be applied.
+• topic_name indicates the Topic name for this rule, configured as a regular expression.
+If the Topic name matches this regular expression, this rule will be applied.

 • All names appearing in this array must have been configured in backends.

-• The order of Channel backends in this array determines the sequence in which messages are delivered to each Channel backend for processing.
+• The order of Channel backends configured in this array determines the order in which messages are delivered to each Channel backend for processing.

-• enable_filters is a string array representing the list of framework-side pub/sub filters to be registered.
-The array order determines the registration sequence of filters.
-Some plugins provide framework-side filters for performing pre/post operations during channel calls.
+• enable_filters is a string array indicating the list of framework-side filters to be registered on the pub/sub side, with the order in the array being the order of filter registration.
+Some plugins provide framework-side filters for performing pre/post operations during channel invocation.

-• Rules are checked from top to bottom.
-Once a Topic matches a rule, subsequent rules will not be checked for this Topic.
+• Rules are checked from top to bottom; once a Topic matches a rule, no further rules will be checked for that Topic.

-In AimRT, the Channel frontend interface and backend implementation are decoupled.
-After calling Publish in the interface, the actual publishing action is ultimately performed by the Channel backend.
-Messages are typically delivered sequentially to each Channel backend for processing in the current thread after calling Publish.
-Most Channel backends process messages asynchronously, but some special backends—such as the local backend—can be configured to block and call subscriber callbacks synchronously.
-Therefore, how long the Publish method blocks is undefined and depends on the specific backend configuration.
+In AimRT, the front-end interface and back-end implementation of the Channel are decoupled.
+After a message is Published through the interface, the actual publishing action is carried out by the Channel backend.
+Typically, after the Publish call, the message is sequentially delivered to various Channel backends for processing within the current thread.
+Most Channel backends handle messages asynchronously, but some special backends—such as the local backend—can be configured to invoke subscriber callbacks in a blocking manner.
+Therefore, how long the Publish method will block is undefined and depends on the specific backend configuration.

 Here is a simple example: